-Match projects will be evaluated by PRDOH using the criteria included in the following sections.
+PRDOH will evaluate match projects using the criteria included in the following sections.
 Threshold evaluation criteria are required as a baseline for projects to be considered eligible.
-Additional evaluation criteria listed below will be used to select or otherwise award a project as part of the ER1 Program.
+Additional evaluation criteria listed below will be used to select or otherwise award a project.
+The ERI Program will select projects that maximize the use of the budgeted allocation by functional grouping.